In continual Progress. Written by Annie Pizazz Copyright 2004, 2008, 2009, 2012, 2013, 2014

 The visit put him in a wonderful creative mood and soon after the party he was back full steam in the studio.

-By December 6th, Bobby became quieter and quieter, and his activity dropped to an abnormal low level.
+By December 6th, Bobby became quieter and quieter, and his activity dropped to an abnormal low-level.

 I remember thinking this just doesn’t seem right, something is wrong.
 When he went to lie down out in the back room of the studio, I knew he was sick.
 The pain was intensifying he said and I cradled his body, and realized he was racked with fever.
 Vomiting and muscle spasms started a few hours later.
-For 22 hours or more I massaged his muscles, put pressure on his lower back (my whole body weight at times … standing with heel or with an elbow), pulled his neck, emptied the pan of vomit, and tired to get fluids in him; almost non-stop nursing until I took him to the ER at H hospital.
+For 22 hours or more I massaged his muscles, put pressure on his lower back (my whole body weight at times … standing with heel or with an elbow), pulled his neck, emptied the pan of vomit, and tried to get fluids in him; almost non-stop nursing until I took him to the ER at H hospital.

 We spent most of the day and part of the night there.
 The nurses were rude.
 The triage nurse yelled at Bobby for having a body spasm that laid him out on the floor of the ER, “The floors are dirty Get Up, you live in a pigs sty?”
 Two nurses sat passively by with a security guard and just watched me help Bobby up and back into the chair.